Areas of Expertise

 Quayle, M. Bravo, M. MacLennan (2017) Research Report.
 Enhancing KMb@UBC prepared for Helen Burt, VP Research pro tem.

-Pete Dupuis ISPG Ph.D.
-Co-Supervisor with Penny Gurnstein
+- Pete Dupuis, ISPG Ph.D., Co-Supervisor with Penny Gurstein

-NOTE: I am not taking any more Ph.D. students.
+NOTE: She is not currently taking any more Ph.D. students.